tcaldaro/Tina-Caldarone-Portfolio/README.md

   "You can never be overdressed or overeducated"
     -Oscare Wilde

+  “And in the end, the love you take is equal to the love you make”
+    -The Beatles

+  "If you aren’t gonna say exactly how and what you feel, you might as well not say anything at all.”
+    – Johnny Cash

 ##Volunteer
   *Troop Volunteer, Girl Scouts of America, Idaho *2021-Present* *Speaker, Volunteer, Board Member, Racine Creative Center, Wisconsin *2018-Present*